statistical-grimoire/book/data/ch-3/MM-candy/README.md

 ## Description

-Data files containing information about the colour distribution of *M&M Milk Chocolate candies* sampled by Josh Madison.
+A data file containing information about the colour distribution of *M&M Milk Chocolate candies* sampled by Josh Madison.

 <br>
 <br>